Type of work

 - Developing a statistical model to better understand water poverty in the UK.

-- Analysing the impact of making patents for essential medicines available at reduced cost to low and middle income countries.
+- Analysing the impact of making patents for essential medicines available at a reduced cost to low and middle-income countries.

 - Overseeing the tender process associated with capacity payments to generators in energy.